 Can I Buy a Domain That Is Already Registered?

 In some cases, you can purchase domain names that have already been claimed.
 As with car parts, these are called ‘aftermarket’ domains.
 They might have been purchased and not used, or were bought with the intention of turning a profit on their resale.

 Just as you’d research the history of a car or house before purchasing it, you should do the same with an aftermarket domain.
 You can check its ownership history on Whois, or do some Google research to see if it has been used in the past.

 Can I Change My Domain Name in the Future?

 It is possible to change your website’s domain name.
 However, it’s best to avoid doing so unless you have a very strong reason to.
 Since your domain is an important part of your brand, you don’t want to cause confusion unnecessarily.

 Essentially, changing your domain name involves three steps.
 After you obtain your new name, you’ll need to change it in your WordPress settings.
 Then you’ll have to make sure your wp-config.php file is updated with the new information.
 Finally, you’ll want to verify that the new domain is up and running.

 Start to Build Your WordPress Website With WP Engine

 There are a lot of registrars that enable you to buy and manage domain names with ease.
 However, once you have a domain, you’ll also need a web host and the appropriate developer resources to help get your website up and running.

 If you’re in the market for hosting services, we offer several plans that guarantee top performance and access to a great support team.
-Go ahead and check them out!
+Find the perfect domain name to jumpstart your business today!